bharadwaj1098/Computer-Vision/README.md

 2) A notebook(Siamese Network.ipynb), where one object images (obj1), has been paired up with each other forming a total of 5,184 pairs.

+### final.ipynb :-
+* It is the final Netwrok which was trained on 80% of the data i.e; 414,720 image pairs.
+* Pytorch was Used.
+* It's basically a regression task
+* Used RMSE loss

 ### CONTENT :-
 There are 7,200 images of 100 objects.
 Each object was turned on a turnable through 360 degrees to vary object pose with respect to a fixed color camera.
 Images of the objects were taken at pose intervals of 5 degrees.
 This corresponds to 72 poses per object.
 There images were then size normalized.
 Objects have a wide variety of complex geometric and reflectance characteristics.